illuminatianon/lyricfren/docs/design/Project.md

   },
   "tools": {
     "editor": {
-      "text": "The content of the editor"
+      "text": "The versioned text content of the editor."
     },
     "conversation": {
-      "history": []
+      "history": [
+        // The versioned history of the conversation.
+      ]
     }
   }
 }